 There was the alternative path of taking the compassionate route (this is where we pay to be on the programme), if there is the possibility of a spot on one of these trials, there are the associated medical costs.
 Although we didn’t have the exact figures, the treatment ran into tens of thousands of pounds, and this is further compounded if we need to take Kaleigh abroad to seek treatment.

-After much research, Kaleigh went to Monterray, Mexico to be part of pioneering treatment, which seemed to show some signs of positive results.
+After much research, Kaleigh went to Monterrey, Mexico to be part of pioneering treatment, which seemed to show some signs of positive results.
 It was far from a cure, but for an illness that has no cure, this was, after much research and consideration, seemed to be the best move.
 After numerous trips and various treatments, we are sad to say that in the end, is was unsuccessful.
-Yet, we believe with more research, there will be a cure one day so no other parents will have to make funeral arrangements for their child because of DIPG.
+Yet, we believe with more research, there will be a cure one day so no other parents will have to make funeral arrangemens for their child because of DIPG.